Arthur Rudolph: Denaturalization and departure to West Germany

 After receiving documentation in April 1985, the case was investigated by Harald Duhn, the Attorney General of Hamburg.
 In March 1987, the investigation concluded after questioning a number of witnesses and determining no basis for prosecution, since the only crime which had not passed the statute of limitations was murder.
 Rudolph was granted West German citizenship.

-Meanwhile, a great deal of controversy occurred back in the U.S. Rudolph had not told his friends of the investigation, but the OSI issued a press release after his departure.
+Meanwhile, a great deal of controversy occurred back in the United States.
+Rudolph had not told his friends of the investigation, but the OSI issued a press release after his departure.
 Several groups and individuals were calling for an investigation into the OSI's activities regarding Rudolph.
 These included retired Major General John Medaris (former commander of ABMA), officials of the city of Huntsville, the American Legion and former associates at NASA.
 Thomas Franklin interviewed Rudolph and wrote a series of articles in the now-defunct Huntsville News that questioned the OSI investigation– these were later used as the basis for An American in Exile: The Story of Arthur Rudolph.

 In 1985, Representative Bill Green of New York introduced a bill to strip Rudolph of the NASA Distinguished Service Medal (DSM) and re-introduced it in 1987.
 Rudolph applied for a visa in 1989 to attend a 20th anniversary celebration of the first Moon landing, but was denied by the State Department.
 In May 1990, Representative James Traficant of Ohio submitted a motion calling for hearings to determine whether the OSI was "justified in its actions or violated the rights of Arthur Rudolph."
 The motion failed to receive any co-sponsors and was referred to the Subcommittee on Immigration, Refugees, and International Law in June, with no further action taken.

 In July the Rudolphs entered Canada for a reunion with their daughter.
 Since the OSI had placed Rudolph on a watch list, he was detained and left Canada of his own accord.
 Holocaust-denier Ernst Zündel and Paul Fromm attempted to support Rudolph with demonstrations.
 After Rudolph left, an immigration hearing was held in his absence; he was represented by Barbara Kulaszka, but Canadian authorities ruled that he could not return to Canada.
 Rudolph sued to regain his U.S. citizenship, but the case was dismissed in 1993.

 In November 1996, Martha Rudolph wrote to Henry Hyde, then chairman of the House Judiciary Committee.
 She stated that her husband had signed the agreement after coercion and duress by the OSI and that she was dismayed by the House resolutions to strip her husband of the DSM.
 Rudolph continued to be defended by Pat Buchanan, Lyndon LaRouche and Friedwardt Winterberg.
 He was also defended by Holocaust deniers like Robert H. Countess and Martin Hollmann.